airshipit/docs/doc/source/airship2/site-setup.rst

    support the integration with the `Rook Storage Operator`_.
 However, the manifests for the Rook deployment can be found in the ``manifests/function/rook-operator`` directory.
-If you plan to include Rook for Ceph storage, it is recommeneded to have the additional disks on all the controller nodes and worker nodes:
+If you plan to include Rook for Ceph storage, it is recommended to have the additional disks on all the controller nodes and worker nodes:

    - Two disks JBOD: Ceph Journal and Metadata